 Watch what happens when this Bronco towing a camper trailer gets a blowout.

-So it's essential to invest in your own tyre compressor and tyre pressure gauge so that you're able to manage your tyre pressures along the way without being dependent on a service station.
+Invest in your own tyre compressor so that you're able to manage your tyre pressures along the way without being dependent on a service station.

 Dropping your tyre pressures when you get to the rough stuff and re-inflating them again when you get back to the sealed road is 10 minutes well invested and a good chance for everyone to stretch their legs.